 Medicare providers can now get reimbursed for providing devices and monitoring patient physiologic measures remotely.
-This year brings three new codes which replace the previously impractical 99091.
+Starting in 2019 there were three new codes which replace the previously impractical 99091.
 This is similar to Chronic Care Management (CCM) services.

 - 99453 Set Up $21

 - 99457 Interactive Communication $54

 99453 Set up $21